 This classic baby eczema cream has been a parent favourite for years.
 An emollient built for eczema treatment, it moisturises the skin after washing with fast soothing and softening.
 Unlike others on the list, this lotion is gentle enough to use on your baby from day one, so is a good choice if you've noticed eczema or dry skin on your newborn.

 Best eczema cleansing oils and milks

-If you've found that regular baby body wash has been making your baby's eczema worse, experts recommend adding a special cleansing oil to the bath tub can help soothe dry and irritated skin and prevent further flare ups.
+If you've found that regular baby body wash has been making your baby's eczema worse, experts recommend adding a special cleansing oil to the bathtub can help soothe dry and irritated skin and prevent further flare-ups.
 We've done our research and found these products come up time and time again in top real-mum reviews.

 You know from your own skin that some soaps can dry out the skin during cleansing.
 This soothing product cleanses and hydrates at the same time, made with oats - a natural ingredient that is known for calming the skin and reducing inflammation.
 Relieving any itchiness, the oil will prevent further spreading of eczema due to scratching.

 Awarded the National Eczema Association Seal of Acceptance, this bath oil has been formulated specifically to minimise allergic reactions.
-It contains sunflower oil, sweet almond and avocado oil making it super natural and sensitive on the skin.
+It contains sunflower oil, sweet almond and avocado oil making it supernatural and sensitive on the skin.
 Paraben, phthalate and phenoxyethanol free, it soothes the skin as it cleanses.

-Suitable for babies three months and older, this oil contains Avene thermal spring water to soothe the skin, I-modulia to reduce itching and redness with Xercalm oil to cleanse the skin while protecting it from any dryness water can cause.
-By using minimal ingredients, Avene oil minimises the risk of allergic reaction while leaving the skin nourished and soothed during eczema flare-ups.
+Suitable for babies three months and older, this oil contains Avene thermal spring water to soothe the skin, I-module to reduce itching and redness with Xercalm oil to cleanse the skin while protecting it from any dryness water can cause.
+By using minimal ingredients, Avene oil minimises the risk of an allergic reaction while leaving the skin nourished and soothed during eczema flare-ups.